Dr-Wojtek/Super-Deliveries-API/README.md

 # Super Deliveries API
-The goal of the program is using the A* search algorithm, a dynamic knapsack solution and custom logic to find the shortest possible route for the highest valuable combination of orders.
+The goal of the program is using the A* search algorithm, a dynamic knapsack solution and custom logic to find the shortest possible delivery route for the highest valuable combination of orders.
 You may:
 1) Add, update or delete a custom order to the database and then get all existing orders and 40 addresses from the database.
 Then;
 2) A unique, randomized delivery address is attached to each order.
 A graph is created from the addresses.
 3) Optional: Choose a weight limit, as if you were delivering by bicycle for example, and get the most valuable combination of orders that meets the weight requirement.
 This is done through a dynamic implementation of the knapsack problem that allows you to get not only a total value, but the order(s) the value come from.